webdigga/slot-picks/src/posts/consultation.md

 3. ### Needs Assessment

    Current Website Analysis: Reviewing your existing website (if applicable) to identify strengths, weaknesses, and areas for improvement.
-   Competitor Analysis: Analyzing competitor websites to identify industry standards and opportunities for differentiation.
+   Competitor Analysis: Analysing competitor websites to identify industry standards and opportunities for differentiation.
    Technical Requirements: Determining technical requirements, such as CMS preferences, e-commerce capabilities, and third-party integrations.
 4. ### Strategy Development